Kitchen extension ideas for the perfect culinary space

 One of the most popular reasons for building a kitchen extension is to curate a new hub for your family home.
-Whether this is a small side return on a terraced house, a full-width rear extension or an open plan orangery, kitchen extensions are one of the most popular ways of extending a home.
+Whether this is a small side return on a terraced house, a full-width rear extension or an open plan orangery, kitchen extensions remain one of the most popular ways of extending a home.

 Whether you're working with an architect, designer or doing the planning on a DIY basis, the first step is to hunt around to find kitchen ideas, designs and styles that inspire you.